maykinmedia/mozilla-django-oidc-db/docs/setup_configuration.rst

 ============================

-The setup configuration file must contain the following base keys to use this setup configuration step:
+The setup configuration source must contain the following base keys to use this setup configuration step (using ``yaml`` as an example):

 * ``oidc_db_config_enable``: enable setup configuration step boolean